-year depending on the student's enrollment.
-It is done after either Cycle 5 or Cycle 6, after final grades have been posted.
+year.
+Depending on the student's enrollment, this will be completed after Spring Semester or Summer semester final grades have been posted.

 Two Components of the Satisfactory Academic Progress Policy

 The first is a qualitative standard based on cumulative grade point average (CGPA).
 To be making satisfactory academic progress, undergraduate students must have a CGPA of 2.0, graduate / seminary students must have a CGPA of 2.5, and doctoral students must have a CGPA of 3.0 at the required annual review.